microsoft/service-fabric-observer/README.md

 ## Observer Model

 FO is composed of Observer objects (instance types) that are designed to observe, record, and report on several machine-level environmental conditions inside a Windows or Linux (Ubuntu) VM hosting a Service Fabric node.

+**NOTE:** ```SFConfigurationObserver```, which has been deprecated for several releases has been completely removed in 3.2.16.
+Further, all related settings have been removed from Settings.xml and ApplicationManifest.xml.

 Here are the current observers and what they monitor: